-From the Government guidance for multi-purpose venues updated 14th August 2020 community venues can open for the following activities:
+From the Government guidance for multi-purpose venues updated 14th August 2020 community venues can open for the following activities.
+Last amended 24/9/20 accounting for changes in guidance:

 - Community and Voluntary Services which have been able to operate prior to 4th July (National Blood Service/Food Banks) - Early years provision (if following education guidance) Where activities relate to children and young people between the ages of 5-18, they should follow the DfE guidance on protective measures for out-of-school settings.
-This is relevant for providers running holiday clubs, after-school clubs, tuition or other out-of-school provision, including sports-related or dance activities. - It is possible for social and support groups and clubs to meet as the Government recognises the importance of these activities for individuals and these can proceed with caution in venues that have been made COVID-19 Secure where groups can maintain distance in their sessions and not interact with anyone outside of their group.
+This is relevant for providers running holiday clubs, after-school clubs, tuition or other out-of-school provision, including sports-related or dance activities.
+Maximum of 15 if appropriate distance measures in place and planned for minimum mixing of children. - PAUSED UNTIL FURTHER CLARITY ON THE RULE OF SIX It is possible for social and support groups and clubs to meet as the Government recognises the importance of these activities for individuals and these can proceed with caution in venues that have been made

+COVID-19 Secure where groups can maintain distance in their sessions and not interact with anyone outside of their group.
 Groups can be over the 30 people limit if distance can be maintained and good hand hygiene measures are in place.
-However, in general, people are being advised to only meet indoors in groups of up to 2 households. - From 15th August, indoor performances to socially distanced audiences can take place, if in line with performing arts guidance along with rehearsals.
-Both professionals and non professionals can now engage in singing, wind and brass in line with this guidance.
-Partner dancing (classes) less than 2m with couples not from the same household should not take place. - Indoor sporting facilities, fitness centres and dance studios can now open.
-For venues wishing to provide such activities, please follow this guidance on sports and leisure facilities. - Where possible where meetings can take place digitally rather than face to face contact, they should continue to do so.
-However community venues can be used for physical meetings within the social distance guidance and if "safe workplaces guidance applied" - Shops (including indoor markets), places of worship and office spaces guidance apply to any of these activities taking place in community venues and can resume. - Large wedding receptions or parties should not currently be taking place (including social gatherings) where social distance cannot be maintained and the government recommendations on number of households who can meet indoors will be exceeded (currently two) Small wedding receptions (up to 30 people at a sit down dinner) can take place from the 15th August.
-Appendix lists specific considerations for this private hire where less control measures than business or group hire.
+However, in general, people are being advised to only meet indoors in groups of up to 2 households.

+- From 15th August, indoor performances to socially distanced audiences can take place, if in line with performing arts guidance along with rehearsals.
+Both professionals and non-professionals can now engage in singing, wind and brass in line with this guidance.
+Partner dancing (classes) less than 2m with couples not from the same household should not take place.
+Amateur drama groups, musicians can rehearse in community spaces if maintain social distance between groups of 6. - Indoor sporting facilities, fitness centres and dance studios can now open.
+For venues wishing to provide such activities, please follow this guidance on sports and leisure facilities.
+Energetic exercise are subject to ventilation considerations.
+From 28th September indoor sports are restricted to 6 people. - Where possible where meetings can take place digitally rather than face to face contact, they should continue to do so.
+However community venues can be used for physical meetings within the social distance guidance and if "safe workplaces guidance applied" Training and Education can continue and are exempt from the rule of 6. - Shops (including indoor markets), places of worship and office spaces guidance apply to any of these activities taking place in community venues and can resume. - Large wedding receptions or parties should not currently be taking place (including social gatherings) where social distance cannot be maintained and the government recommendations on number of households who can meet indoors will be exceeded (6 people) Small wedding receptions (now reduced to 15 people at a sit down dinner) can take place from the 28th September.
+Appendix lists specific considerations for this private hire where less control measures than business or group hire. - Socialising before and after a permitted activity in a group more than 6 is illegal and breaks the rule of 6 which is now law.
+Hirers should make every effort to remind users to leave at the end of the session and not mingle.